-How Long Does it Take to Fill a Reverse Osmosis Storage Tank?
+How Long Does It Take to Fill an RO Storage Tank?

-If your Reverse Osmosis water tank isn't filling, and you're wondering how long it normally takes to fill an RO tank, the short answer is it typically takes 2 to 4 hours to fill a standard reverse osmosis holding tank (2.8 gallons or 10.6 L).
+If your Reverse Osmosis water tank isn't filling, and you are wondering how long it normally takes to fill an RO tank, the short answer is it typically takes 2 to 4 hours to fill a standard reverse osmosis holding tank (2.8 gallons or 10.6 L).

 Because the reverse osmosis filtering process takes time, storage tanks are a necessary component with any RO system.
 Without an RO holding tank, you would have to wait 5-10 minutes just to fill a glass of water.
 With an RO storage tank, you can quickly fill your glass, pot, or water bottle.

-How to Determine Water Flow Rate of Your Reverse Osmosis System
+How to Determine Water Flow Rate of Your RO Unit

 - Take the number of ounces your RO system produced in one minute.